In this Article:

 Notice the Bainbridge address — that’s where the new Taurus plant and HQ are located.

 It warns us to keep an empty chamber under the hammer, but the hammer block action really precludes this need.
-Also, note front sight height – sufficiently tall for most loads.
+Also, note the front sight height which is sufficiently tall for most loads.

-Also notice the red dot on the left.
+Notice the red dot on the left.
 That’s the indicator that the gun is off safe, ready to fire.
-The safety lever is right below the dot — raise it to put the gun on safe (and to allow dry-firing, a no-no with most .22 handguns.
-The hammer strikes the hammer block, not the firing pin).
+The safety lever is right below the dot — raise it to put the gun on safe.
+To allow dry-firing, a no-no with most .22 handguns.
+The hammer strikes the hammer block, not the firing pin.

 BONUS OFFER: Get your free shooting range targets to print at home!